Skip Menu

 Fetal intervention is reaching inside the uterus to help a fetus who has a problem.
 Our ability to detect fetal problems has advanced so rapidly over the last few decades.
 While many diseases can now be accurately diagnosed before birth by genetic and imaging techniques, only a few require intervention before birth.
 These are generally simple anatomic problems that cause ongoing damage to the developing fetus and can be corrected using the techniques described below.

-All fetal intervention is really maternal-fetal intervention, and the most important consideration in all fetal intervention is the safety of the mother: her current health and her furture reproductive potential.
+All fetal intervention is really maternal-fetal intervention, and the most important consideration in all fetal intervention is the safety of the mother: her current health and her future reproductive potential.
 The intervention is designed to benefit the fetus who has a problem, but the mother is an innocent bystander who assumes some risk for the sake of her unborn fetus.
 In weighing the risks versus the benefits of an intervention, the most important consideration is the mother, her health, her family, and her ability in the future to have other children.

 What are the techniques of fetal intervention?